ikhemissi/azure-ipaas-workshop/docs/workshop.md

 # Lab 3 : Exposing and monetizing APIs (45m)

-For this Lab, we will focus on the following scope :
+For this Lab, we will focus on exposing and monetizing APIs using Azure API Management (APIM).
+The steps will guides you through the process of creating and managing APIs, setting up products, and securing the APIs using subscription keys and OAuth 2.0.
+The goal is to demonstrate how to publish APIs, manage access, and define usage plans to monetize the APIs effectively within the the following scope :

 ![Architecture diagram lab 3](./assets/lab3/architecture-schema-lab3.png)